 Based on the author’s fifteen years of research and teaching in urban ecology, the wide variety of places and topics covered in this book adds a fresh perspective to urban nature writing and appeals to those who want to take action to make the places they live greener, healthier, and more biodiverse for themselves, the wildlife, and the earth.

 Dr. Sara Gagné is associate professor of landscape ecology in the Department of Geography and Earth Sciences at University of North Carolina Charlotte.
 She has trained with the best ecologists in the world and published scientific articles in high-impact journals such as Ambio and Bio Science.
-She’s done research on coyotes and carabid beetles and is a member in an interdisciplinary department of physical and social scientists.
+She’s done research on coyotes and carabid beetles and is a member of an interdisciplinary department of physical and social scientists.
 She lives in Charlotte, North Carolina.